cs573-24s/a2-DataVis-7Ways/README.md

 This assignment explores the visualization capabilities of several different tools and libraries across programming languages and software, including D3.js, Altair, Plotly, Bokeh, ggplot2 in R, OriginLab, and Excel.

 # D3.js
 Data Driven Documents (D3) is a JavaScript library for producing dynamic, interactive data visualizations in web browsers.
-This part was a complete challenge for me, as I have no experience in JavaScript, but I am amazed with its capabilities, especially hovering on functionalities.
+This part was a complete challenge for me, as I have no experience in JavaScript, but I am amazed by its capabilities, especially hovering over functionalities.

 D3.js was utilized to create an interactive scatter plot that showcases the relationship between flipper length and body mass, with the points colored by species and sized by bill length.
 This visualization was designed to be both informative and engaging, allowing users to explore the dataset in an intuitive manner.